C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

      {name: 'payload', wave: 'x=x=..x==x',data:['D0','D1','D2','D3']}, ]}

-There is some examples of usage in SpinalHDL :
+Here are some examples of its usage in SpinalHDL:

 .. code-block:: scala